boardfish/dissertation/contents/3-design.md

 networking configuration.
 Developer documentation is additionally very strong with Auth0 - I am glad to report that my experience in implementing Auth0 was mostly straightforward.

+In this instance, the choice to use Auth0 as an authentication provider was valid for several reasons.
+Creating a dependency of large size would mean that in the event of a situation that called for further development, an extortionate amount of time would need to be expended.
+Such situations could include, for example, a security flaw or a significant update.
+Centralising this on two major dependencies - Auth0 and the `omniauth-auth0` gem, which are both managed by Auth0 Inc. - puts it in far safer hands.

+## Rich Text: Markdown

+My intent from the offset was to allow escape game maintainers a strong degree of control over their profile, with the intent that much of the data could be used by enthusiasts for filtering.
+This would allow them to find escape games to suit them.
+Part of this was allowing them to submit a rich-text description for their room, including text formatting and links.
+The aim here was to take inspiration from [Kickstarter](https://kickstarter.com), which allows rich-text descriptions that campaign runners use to good effect with images acting as subtitles. <!-- TODO: attach screencap -->

+@ovadia2014markdown thoroughly describes use and benefits of Markdown in a variety of contexts.
+In selection of Markdown as the engine to drive rich text for Blacklight, it was strongly acknowledged that users may find learning Markdown "prohibitively difficult".
+However, Markdown is employed on blogging sites such as Tumblr, Reddit and WordPress [@ovadia2014markdown], with which I expected escape room maintainers may have some familiarity.
+Though I could not devote time to building a fully-fledged Markdown editor as a React component, I endeavoured to build a usable approach with a live preview and a link to a Markdown guide for those unfamiliar with it.